Synnovis:

 Funding Available for Pathology Innovation as Applications Window Reopens

-Published: 3rd October 2022
+Published: 3rd October 2022 - All information correct at time of publication.

 Funding applications are again being welcomed as part of an initiative making thousands of pounds available for ground-breaking pathology research projects.